mulesoft-catalyst/fluentbit-rtf-self-managed-k8s/README.md

 ## How To
-This section describe few ideas to extent this example
+This section describes a few ideas to extent this example

-### Add new logs to be parsed for other services
+### Add new logs to parse other services
 	In case you have a new component that you want to include as part of the FB config, you should (generic steps)
 - Define a new Input (where to locate the log file, usually identified by a Regex) with a proper tag
 - Define at least one parser matching the defined tag (how to parse the log structure) and one dedicated kubernetes parser (optional, inly if k8s metadata is needed)